PitonCMS/Piton/README.md

 If you do not have the Docker client, then run PitonCMS on your local *AMP server.

 After starting your development server, open a browser and go to `http://localhost`.
 The first time you will be directed to the installer script.
-Enter your name and email address and submit to build the database and add you as an administrative user.
+Enter your name and email address and click submit to build the database and add you as an administrative user.

 **Note:** The installer script (`public/install.php`) deletes itself after creating the database.
-If for some reason the self-delete fails, be sure to manually delete this file _before_ your version control initial commit.
+If for some reason the self-delete fails, be sure to manually delete this file.
 DO NOT commit `install.php` and/or push to a production environment.

 ## Login to PitonCMS
 PitonCMS does not store passwords.
 PitonCMS uses a Passwordless Authentication by Email system.

 To login, navigate to `/login` and enter the email address you used during the install.
-You will be sent a one-time use hashed token with a link to login that is good for five minutes.
+You will be sent a one-time use hashed token with a login link that is good for five minutes.
 After logging in, you are welcome to delete the login email.

+Sessions are valid for the duration set in the `secondsUntilExpiration` session configuration item, which defaults to two hours from the last request.
+This can be increased to any session length.

 ## Inside PitonCMS Administration
 After logging in to the PitonCMS administration back end, go ahead and explore.
-A good first stop is under the `Tools` menu is to review the client controlled site settings.
-Also review the `Help` documentation for Designer and Client.
+A good first stop is under the **Tools** menu is to review the client controlled site settings.
+Also review the **Help** documentation for Designer and Client.

 ## First Project Commit
 For your project using PitonCMS, before your first commit you should:
 * Make sure that `public/install.php` has been deleted
-* Edit `.gitignore` in the root of the project to remove `composer.lock` (which should have been done as part of the automatic install).
+* Edit `.gitignore` in the root of the project to remove the ignore on `composer.lock` (which should have been done as part of the automatic install).
 * Consider whether to also remove `vendor/` from `.gitignore`

 There are various schools of thought on weather to commit `vendor` folders in your project.
 If you commit your `composer.lock` you _should_ be able to install the same critical files by running `composer install` from the project root on another environment.
 But committing those same files assures you of maintaining the same file versions as well.